JibbSmart/JoyShockLibrary/README.md

 ## Known and Perceived Issues
 ### Bluetooth connectivity
-JoyCons and Pro Controllers are normally only be connected by Bluetooth.
+Joy-Cons and Pro Controllers are normally only be connected by Bluetooth.
 Some Bluetooth adapters can't keep up with these devices, resulting in laggy input.
-This is especially common when more than one device is connected (such as when using a pair of JoyCons).
+This is especially common when more than one device is connected (such as when using a pair of Joy-Cons).
 There is nothing JoyShockMapper or JoyShockLibrary can do about this.

 There is experimental support for connecting supported Switch controllers by USB now.
 Please let me know if you have any issues (or success!) with it.